honojs/website/index.md

 # Hono

 Hono - _**\[炎\] means flame🔥 in Japanese**_ - is a small, simple, and ultrafast web framework for the Edges.

-It works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, AWS Lambda, and Node.js.
-This means Hono runs on any JavaScript runtime.
+It works on any JavaScrip runtime: Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Vercel, Lagon, AWS Lambda, and Node.js.

-Fast, but not just fast.
+Fast, but not only fast.

 ```ts
 import { Hono } from 'hono'